 Drown, M. K., DeLiberto, A. N., Flack, N., Doyle, M., Westover, A. W., Proefrock, J. C., ... & Oleksiak, M. F. (2022).
 Sequencing bait: Nuclear and mitogenome assembly of an abundant coastal tropical and subtropical fish, Atherinomorus stipes.
 Genome Biology and Evolution.

 Drown, M. K., Crawford, D. L., & Oleksiak, M. F. (2022).
 Transcriptomic analysis provides insights into molecular mechanisms of thermal physiology.
 BMC genomics, 23(1), 1-19.

 Drown, M. K., DeLiberto, A. N., Ehrlich, M. A., Crawford, D. L., & Oleksiak, M. F. (2021).
-Interindividual variation in metabolic and thermal tolerance traits from populations subjected to recent anthropogenic heating.
-Royal Society Open Science.
+Interindividual plasticity in metabolic and thermal tolerance traits from populations subjected to recent anthropogenic heating.
+Royal Society open science, 8(7), 210440.

 Traylor-Knowles, N., Connelly, M. T., Young, B. D., Eaton, K., Muller, E. M., Paul, V. J., ... & Rodriguez, K. (2021).
 Gene expression response to stony coral tissue loss disease transmission in M. cavernosa and O. faveolata From Florida.
 Frontiers in Marine Science, 8, 681563.